We are looking for curious and highly motivated students at all levels to join our research group. For more information please contact me.

 Alyson MacDougall (B.Sc.
 2022) Alyson has conducted mineral separation and apatite U-Th/He dating on rock samples collected from the Intermontane belt in central BC.

 Dr. Scott Jess (postdoc 2019–2021) Dr. Jess has experience in low-temperature thermochornology and thermal modeling, which he applies to a variety of tectonic settings.
 In Calgary he has been studying to determine the longevity of hot springs in the Canadian Cordillera (Jess et al., 2021) and the landscape evolution of the Appalachian Mountains using detrital apatite Laser Ablation (U-Th)/He analysis.
-Scott started in Nov 2021 a new postdoc position at the University of Toronto working in the group of Prof. Lindsay Schoenbohm.
+(Jess et al., 2022, 2023) Scott is now a Assistant Professor at the Washington State University.
+Scott's website.

 Andreas Aebersold (B.Sc.
 2021) Andreas investigated the exhumation history of the Death Valley shear zone.
 He used apatite and zircon (U-Th)/He dating and thermal history modeling to investigate spatial trends in the thermal history.
 This project was conducted in collaboration with Dr. Ghislain Trullenque and colleague's from Uni LaSalle.